casework/CASE/NORMALIZING.md

 * Expansion of [collections](https://www.w3.org/TR/turtle/#collections)
 * Blank node placement

-The CASE community considers "normalizing the ontology serialization" to be when an application of rules to decide the above "stylistic" matters no longer changes a Turtle file.
+The CASE community considers the ontology serialization to be "normalized" when an application of rules to decide the above "stylistic" matters no longer changes a Turtle file.

 ## Normalization command